noltron000-coursework/command-line-mystery/README.md

 	cat instructions

-(`cat` is a command that will print the contents of the file called `instructions` for you to read.)
+(`cat` is a command that will priant the contents of the file called `instructions` for you to read.)

 To get started on how to use the command line, open cheatsheet.md or cheatsheet.pdf (from the command line, you can type 'nano cheatsheet.md').